AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 Merkl supports a staking mechanism where users can earn rewards even if the incentivized asset isn't directly present in their wallet.\
 \
-For example, users who stake their USDa will receive stUSD and even with this exchange , if you want to incentivize holders of USTa, they can still earn rewards.
+For example, users who stake their USDa will receive stUSD and even with this exchange, if you want to incentivize holders of USTa, they can still earn rewards.
 This works though a forwarder and this is what you need to fill if you have the need to.
 The forwarder includes users who have staked their USDa, ensuring they receive rewards despite not having the original tokens in their wallets since their USDa are locked in the stUSD smart contracts.\
 \
 **If the token you are incentivizing can be staked in another contract (such as staking USDa in the stUSD contract), Merkl can trace back the liquidity in the staking contract to the original user.** For this to work, you need to provide the staking contract addresses below.
 The contract where users stake their tokens is the recipient of the initial rewards.
 The token issued when staking the token is the token to forward rewards to, and this contract needs to be an ERC20 token.
 Most of the time, these are the same contracts, so you should enter the same address twice.